The Words We Use

 - The words ‘Can’t / Don’t’ – These words force the listener to focus on exactly the opposite of what you want.
 This mistake parents and coaches make without knowing the damage of this linguistic error.

-Do yourself a favour, and write down any toxic phrases or words you use on a daily basis, this will help you begin to notice them and initiate changing them.
+Do yourself a favour, and write down any toxic phrases or words you use daily.
+This will help you begin to notice them and initiate changing them.